sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 	- A Conversation Example

 - Adding Work to the Event Queue
-	> As you create Node.js application and design code, you need to keep in mind the event model described
+	> As you create Node.js application and design code, you need to keep in mind the event model described.
 	>
 	> To leverage the scalability and performance of the event model make sure you break up the work into
-	> chunks that can be perfored as a series of *callbacks*
+	> chunks that can be perfored as a series of *callbacks*.

 	- Implementing Timers
 		- Delaying Work with Timeouts
       		- Performing Periodic Work with Intervals
 	  	- Performing Immediate Work with an Immediate Timer
 	  	- Dereferencing Timers from the Event Loop
 	  	- Using nextTick to Schedule Work
 	- Implementing Event Emitters and Listeners
 		- Adding Custom Events to Your JavaScript Objects
 		- Adding Event Listeners to Objects
 		- Removing Listeners from Objects
 		- Implementing Event Listeners and Event Emitters
 	- Implementing Callbacks
   		- Adding Additional Parameters to Callbacks
   		- Implementing Closure in Callbacks
   		- Chaining Callbacks

 - Summary
 > The event-driven model that Node.js uses provides scalability and performance.